iafonov/iafonov.github.com/blog/pragmatic-infrastructure-testing-with-cucumber.markdown

 ## The problem

 I'm using [Opscode chef](http://www.opscode.com/chef/) for managing and automation of rails application infrastructure.
 Currently we have 5 application shards and several auxiliary nodes for staging/CI purposes.
-As our infrastructure grows we started experiencing regression problems.
+As our infrastructure is constantly growing we started experience regression problems.
 When you have one node and something goes wrong you can quickly ssh to it and fix it manually - but when you do a deployment to 5 nodes simultaneously and something goes wrong - that could be a huge problem.

-I've never considered myself as a system administrator and never worked in such role - but projecting my developer's experience to the problem the first and most obvious solution that came into my mind was - we need tests.
+I've never considered myself as a system administrator and never worked in such role - but projecting my developer's experience to the problem the first and the most obvious solution that came into my mind was - we need tests.

 I've reviewed several [existing](https://github.com/Atalanta/cucumber-chef) [tools](https://github.com/hedgehog/cuken) but I haven't found anything that would satisfy me.
 The common problem with these tools, in my opinion, is their sometimes overkill complexity and limitations.
 Chef itself is a complex tool and adding additional complexity makes it practically unusable.